How you can become an Actuary in India and what is its scope.

-- A lot of us must have heard of the word - Actuary but do not know what it is exactly.
+- A lot of us must have heard of the word - Actuary, but do not know what it is and its role in society.

-- In fact: In this article, Akshun Geetesh covers everything you need to know to become an Actuary.
+- In this article, Akshun Geetesh covers everything you need to know to become an Actuary.

-- In this article, you will learn: Who is an Actuary, How to pursue the same and Can Chartered Accountants study to be an Actuary.
+- You will learn: Who is an Actuary, How to pursue the same and Can Chartered Accountants study to be an Actuary.

 Who can become an Actuary?